sumittamrakar/Python-Django-Stock-Portfolio-Web-App/README.md

 # Stock Portfolio Web App

-A Django web app displays the list of stock information for an investor.
-The investor can add additional stock and its information to display in the stock portfolio.
+A Django web app that displays a list of stock information for an investor.
+The investor can add additional stock and its information to the stock portfolio.

 **Usage**